Renting a Car in Tulum Mexico: The Ultimate Guide

 Different companies charge different prices for insurance coverage.
 Personal Liability Insurance is the minimum required by law and costs around $7-10 USD daily.

 But this should always be included in the basic rental fees.
-Sometimes also the CDW is included (collision damage waver).
+Sometimes, the CDW is also included (collision damage waiver).

 When I rented a car with American Car Rental, which was the cheapest one showing up on Discover cars, it was a headache because I thought I asked for the full insurance but they keep adding insurance costs for different things.